shibbybird/vast-xml-4/README.md

 # VAST 4.0 Parser and Builder

 This is a simple VAST parser and builder heavily using xml2js.
 This VAST parser is used to keep a consistent and compliant VAST structure between building and parsing.
+Validation is NOT implemented yet so use at your own risk.

 ## Example Usage